This part of the documentation covers all the interfaces of Pyjnius.

 Note

-For example, you could implement the java/util/ListIterator interface in Python like that:
+For example, you could implement the java/util/ListIterator interface in Python like this:

 from jnius import PythonJavaClass, java_method